NeedleVoid/Needlevoid/README.md

 - 16 yo's and lower;
 - People who bother me when I'm currently having DNI (I often do that or seperate myself usually, often I put my ponies who have DNI so you will know if something that I have DNI or I just kindly ask you to leave.
 I'm usually trying to find some seperate place from people tho);
 - People who cover me non stop (I first kindly ask if something or just move, but if you keep doing it then yeah 🤷);
+- (this one is less DNI, but I don't like much TADC fandom, you can still interact with me tho dw)

   (This isn't necessary DNI, but I don't like talking about my past relationships so keep in mind I probably will back away in any type of mentions of relationships, even if they aren't related to me)

-  (not fan of TADC, but cosplays are ok, tho you can still interact with me, but this is one of reasons why I left #1 Safe Server)

   Do NOT ask me about supporter if you're stranger.
 Thx.

 Stuff I'm into so far: